Last Year in Marienbad Blu-ray Movie

 Both groups, however, agreed that Last Year at Marienbad conveyed impressive style.
 The chic looking hotel, its elegantly dressed guests, as well as the beautiful camerawork separated Last Year at Marienbad from practically every other film made at the time.

-Last Year at Marienbad is comprised of a number of different segments that belong to a larger story.
+Last Year at Marienbad is composed of a number of different segments that belong to a larger story.
 It is practically impossible, however, to align them in a manner that successfully reveals the mystery surrounding He and She.
 At best, one could speculate about their relationship.

 One of the more interesting segments from Last Year at Marienbad is focused on a card game.
 A man appears and announces that when he plays cards he never loses.
-Throughout the film the man is seen observing She from afar, an act some have interpreted as a sign that he is somehow related to her.
+Throughout the film, the man is seen observing She from afar, an act some have interpreted as a sign that he is somehow related to her.
 Others, however, have insisted that he represents something far more sinister.

 This permanent sense of uncertainty is what makes Last Year at Marienbad a film impossible to forget.
 While viewing it, one is slowly immersed into a constant game of guessing with endless possibilities.